 So says this quote I’ve been seeing for a long time now in my Facebook news feed.
 I’ve been blogging for some time now, and I’ve realized that if I don’t keep my eyes peeled—I’ll end up as among the ones I originally disdain.
 I don’t want to sell out this blog as of now, as I have different plans for this place.

-Inspired by Marketman and his refusal to commercialize his blog, and the no-holds-barred posting of the gentlemen over at Return of Kings, I’ve laid down this sort of blog policy page.
+To this end, I’ve laid down this sort of blog policy page.
 This is in addition to the author’s note section indicated before and after some entries.

 I highly encourage you to read the terms below, before proceeding.